 As of April 3, 2011, we were developing a number of projects that we estimate will cost approximately \$281.0 million, of which \$87.6 million was spent through April 3, 2011.
 We estimate our remaining capital requirements to be approximately \$193.4 million, which we anticipate will be spent in fiscal years 2011 and 2012.
-Capital expenditures related to facility maintenance costs are expected to range between \$20.0 million and \$25.0 million for fiscal years 2011.
+Capital expenditures related to facility maintenance costs are expected to range between \$20.0 million and \$25.0 million for fiscal year 2011.
 We intend to finance these and future projects using our own funds, including cash on hand, cash flow from operations and borrowings under the revolver portion of our Senior Credit Facility.
 In addition to these current estimated capital requirements for 2011 and 2012, we are currently in the process of bidding on, or evaluating potential bids for the design, construction and management of a number of new projects.
-In the event that we win bids for these projects and decide to self-finance their construction, our capital requirements in 2011 and/07 2012 could materially increase.
-As of April 3, 2011, we had the ability to borrow \$219.6 million under the revolver portion of our Senior Credit Facility subject to our satisfying the relevant borrowing conditions whereunder.
+In the event that we win bids for these projects and decide to self-finance their construction, our capital requirements in 2011 and/or 2012 could materially increase.
+As of April 3, 2011, we had the ability to borrow \$219.6 million under the revolver portion of our Senior Credit Facility subject to our satisfying the relevant borrowing conditions thereunder.
 In addition, we have the ability to borrow \$250.0 million under the accordion feature of our Senior Credit Facility subject to lender demand and prevailing market conditions and satisfying the relevant borrowing conditions thereunder.
 While we believe we currently have adequate borrowing capacity under our Senior Credit Facility to fund our operations and all of our committed capital expenditure projects, we may need additional borrowings or financing from other sources in order to complete potential capital expenditures related to new projects in the future.
 We cannot assure you that such borrowings or financing will be made available to us on satisfactory terms, or at all.
-In addition, the large capital commitments that these projects may also cause us to have to entirely refinance our
+In addition, the large capital commitments that these projects will require over the next 12-18 month period may materially strain our liquidity and our borrowing capacity for other purposes.
+Capital constraints caused by these projects may also cause us to have to entirely refinance our existing indebtedness or incur more indebtedness.
+Such financing may have terms less favorable than those we currently have in place, or not be available to us at all.
+In addition, the concurrent development of these and other large capital projects exposes us to material risks.
+For example, we may not complete some or all of the projects on time or on budget, which could cause us to absorb any losses associated with any delays.